 Our website uses its own and third-party cookies to personalize navigation and improve its services by analyzing browsing habits.
 If you continue browsing, you accept its use in accordance with our Cookies.

-Apolo is the preferred destination for the most diverse audiences, and every day of the week it hosts some of the best clubs, concerts, cycles and other musical events in Barcelona.
-Heir to the club culture, it embraces all kind of music genres: rock, pop, indie, house, techno, disco, reggae, jungle, dub, dancehall, drum’n’bass, funk, reggaeton, trap, hip-hop among many other styles… the list is endless.
+Apolo is the preferred destination for the most diverse audiences, and every day of the week it hosts club sessions, concerts, cycles and other musical events in Barcelona.
+Heir to the club culture, it embraces all kind of music genres: rock, pop, indie, house, techno, disco, reggae, jungle, dub, dancehall, drum’n’bass, funk, reggaeton, trap, hip-hop among many other styles, the list is endless.

 In parallel, it is committed to new talent and the promotion of new projects through the LAB, a platform dedicated to ideas, learning, technology, activism and artistic expression, and its own annual band contest, Bala Perduda.

 Recently, the venue has expanded its activity with the appearance of L'Estudi, a creation, production, and dissemination of audiovisual content space for any type of initiative, which also includes training in music production and music business (Aula Apolo), and has created the Apolo Symphonic Orchestra, a km 0 orchestral recording project.

 In 2018, we celebrated the 75th anniversary of Apolo with special programming throughout the year, the premiere of the documentary La Juventud Baila, directed by Marc Crehuet, and the publication of the historical book 75 años sin parar de Bailar, written by Eva Espinet.